bradgwest/paap/write/paper.md

        target distribution $p$ using the entire dataset's most recent predictions.

-The algorithm terminates when after the proportion of examples that change clusters between two mini-batches is less than some tolerance $\delta$.
+The algorithm terminates when the proportion of examples that change clusters between two mini-batches is less than some tolerance $\delta$.

 <!-- #### Prediction, Optimization, Parameter Initialization, etc. -->